With the Milwaukee homicide rate soaring, more people than ever before are seeking a tenacious Milwaukee murder lawyer.

 The first element requires that some cause and effect existed between the death of the victim and your actions.
 Before this cause and effect can be established, it must appear that your actions were a substantial factor in the resulting death.
+So the question would be, "Was the defendant’s act a substantial factor in producing the victim's death?"

 The second element requires that you acted with intent to kill the victim.
 Under the Criminal Code, the phrase “with intent to kill” means that you had the mental purpose to take the life of another human being, or you were aware that your conduct was “practically certain” to cause the death of another human being.